Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 The Y-codes refer to specific exceptions

 A new TARIC code Y129 has been introduced for the "ex" codes in Annex I of the EUDR.
 The code refers to the declaration of goods that do not fall within the scope of the Regulation, so-called "ex" products.
-In such a scenario, it is necessary for the declarant to be able to indicate that the Regulation does not apply to the import, even if the declared product is assigned to a nomenclature code covered by the EUDR.
-To clarify: The "ex" in front of the tariff code identifies a product as an extract from a group of products with identical numbers.
-For example, the tariff code 9401 refers to seating furniture, including furniture made of different materials, but only furniture made of wood is subject to the specific requirements of the regulation.
+Here it is necessary for the declarant to be able to indicate that the Regulation does not apply to the import, even if the declared product is assigned to a nomenclature code covered by the EUDR.

 The TARIC code Y132 refers specifically to Art.
 1 para.
 2 EUDR.
-This states that the provisions of the EUDR do not apply to the relevant products listed in Annex I if they were manufactured before the date specified in Art.
+It states that the provisions of the EUDR do not apply to the relevant products listed in Annex I if they were manufactured before the date specified in Art.
 38 (1) EUDR, i.e. before the period of validity of the EUDR.

 TARIC code Y133 defines an exemption in accordance with the second paragraph of Annex I of the EUDR, according to which the Regulation does not apply to goods made entirely of materials whose life cycle has been completed.
 These products are considered recycled.